28 Apr Anna Albertson

 Have you been involved in a significant case where a primary issue was sexual orientation, gender identity or HIV/AIDs discrimination?
 If so, can you provide the case, venue, case number and case citation (if published decision) and your involvement?

-What actions will you take to dismantle the school to prison and deportation pipeline?
 What do you see as the judiciary’s role in advancing restorative discipline practices for Nevada’s students?

 What do you think is the most important issue or problem in the state’s justice system today, and how would you work to address it?